jimhigson/oboe.js/writing/main/5_Implementation.md

 to transfer to their users, mostly because of the cost of establishing connections and the http overhead.

+Javascript files are read in series by the browser, so there is an equivalence if the files are concatenated into a single source following the same series.

 Simplest possible solution.
 Downside is have to manually maintain list of source in order.
 Can't walk a graph.